 - Read Next

 - 3 Manchester museums you NEED to visit What's around Birley?
 Exploring Outside of Manchester: Blackpool What is a Course Rep and why become one?
-Daisy Bank Halls: From a Daisy Bank Veteran 5 things to do when you have settled in My fave places to check out in Manchester 10 fun things to do in Manchester Got a job interview?
+The best places to eat in MCR Daisy Bank Halls: From a Daisy Bank Veteran 5 things to do when you have settled in 10 fun things to do in Manchester Got a job interview?
 Student nights in Manchester